allegroai/clearml-docs/docs/apps/clearml_session.md

 ### Running a remote session on cloud
-`clearml-session` enables scaling-out development to multiple clouds, assigning development machines on AWS/GCP/Azure in a seamless way.
-By default, the remote session runs on-prem on the machine that the ClearML Agent executing the session was launched.
-If you are running the session on a cloud, pass the `--public-ip` flag and set it to `true` in order to register the public IP of the remote machine.
+`clearml-session` enables scaling-out development to multiple clouds, assigning development machines on AWS / GCP / Azure in a seamless way.
+By default, the remote session runs on-prem on the machine where the ClearML Agent executing the session was launched.
+If you are running the session on a public cloud, pass the `--public-ip` flag and set it to `true` in order to register the public IP of the remote machine.

 ### Executing an initialization script
 Use `--init-script` to specify a BASH init script file to be executed when the interactive session